maxtoroq/maxtoroq.github.io/XCST/c/_param.md

 Package parameters are visible to all other components in the containing package.
 Package parameters have an implicit *public* visibility, which also makes them visible to components in using packages.

+Package parameters must omit the `tunnel` attribute, or have its value set to `false`.

 ## Values and Types of Parameters

 A parameter is basically a variable whose value can be supplied by the caller.
 See [Values and Types of Variables](variable.html#values-and-types-of-variables).
 There are however some differences with variables.